The Ancient Parish of BESSINGBY

 [Description(s) edited mainly from various 19th century sources by Colin Hinson. ©2010]

-- Photographs of over 140 gravestones Bessingby Church churchyard with linked surname index.
+- Photographs of over 140 gravestones in Bessingby churchyard with linked surname index.

 - Transcript of the entry for Bessingby in the "Collections relative to Churches and Chapels".

 - The whereabouts and dates of the Registers etc. for the Parish of Bessingby.

 - Transcript of the entry of "professions and trades" in the Baines's Directory of 1823, of the East Riding.